jlamsens/opensysadmins/docs/howtos/install-packettracer-linux-mint/index.md

 <img src="keep-me-logged-in.png"/>

 ## Login
 Type your private e-mailadress.
-Put a checkmark next to "Remember me".
+Put a checkmark next to "Remember me" and click "Login".
+The password field appears.
+Fill in your password.

 <img src="login.png"/>